 An incapacitated patient cannot meaningfully consent to medical care.
-And yet, current legal rules and the beneficence imperative of doctoring provide strong incentives to take such illusory consent at face value.
-Two such legal rules are the presumption of capacity and, in the mental-health setting, the requirement for court proceedings.
-The beneficence principle means that doctors generally place patient well-being above other values, including self-determination.
+And yet, current legal rules and the beneficence imperative of doctoring provide strong incentives to take at face value such illusory consent.
+Two such legal rules are the presumption of capacity and, in mental health, the requirement for court proceedings.
+The beneficence principle means that doctors generally place patient well being above other values, including self-determination.
 Together, these incentives in fact dominate actual practice.
 Doctors tend to question capacity only when the patient refuses treatment.
 If the patient assents to treatment, it is often given with no inquiry into patient capacity.
-This practice of respecting illusory consent superficially advances the goal of patient autonomy. patient said yes, so we're just respecting that decision." subtler version of this argument is that even an incapacitated individual has some residual autonomy, so, at least when the patient is making a good decision, we should respect that autonomy.
-189 But autonomy means respecting bad decisions as well as good ones.
-The best way to advance the goal of selfdetermination is to make the treatment decisions that the patient would have made if the patient had capacity.
+This practice of respecting illusory consent superficially advances the goal of patient autonomy.
+"The patient said yes, so we're just respecting that decision."
+A more subtle version of this argument is that even an incapacitated individual has some residual autonomy, so, at least when the patient is making a good decision, we should respect that autonomy.
+But autonomy means respecting bad decisions as well as good ones.
+The best way to advance the goal of self-determination is to make the treatment decisions that the patient would have made if the patient had capacity.
 The question should be which decision maker will best accomplish this end.